Chart Color Schemes

 Cromer is characterized by a predominantly suburban housing profile, with above-average rates of outright home ownership

-Cromer's dwelling structure, as per the latest Census, consisted of 78.5% houses and 21.5% other dwellings (semi-detached, apartments, 'other' dwellings), compared to Sydney metro's 55.9% houses and 44.1% other dwellings.
+Cromer's dwelling structure, as per the latest Census, consisted of 78.5% houses and 21.5% other dwellings including semi-detached homes, apartments, and 'other' dwellings.
+In comparison, Sydney metro had 55.9% houses and 44.1% other dwellings.
 Home ownership in Cromer stood at 39.0%, with mortgaged dwellings at 44.9% and rented ones at 16.1%.
-The median monthly mortgage repayment was $3,142, higher than Sydney metro's average of $2,427.
-The median weekly rent in Cromer was $650, compared to Sydney metro's $470.
-Nationally, Cromer's mortgage repayments were significantly higher than the Australian average of $1,863, and rents were substantially above the national figure of $375.
+The median monthly mortgage repayment in Cromer was $3,142, higher than Sydney metro's average of $2,427.
+The median weekly rent figure for Cromer was $650, compared to Sydney metro's $470.
+Nationally, Cromer's mortgage repayments were significantly higher at $3,142 versus the Australian average of $1,863, and rents were substantially above the national figure of $375.

 Frequently Asked Questions - Housing